anthonyGosme/loadbalancer/README.md

 1.A.1 Implementation
 -----
 the server is writen in java 11

-I've implemented GET, POST, PUT and DELELE messages types The headers are resend as it to the downstreams servers.
+I've implemented GET, POST, PUT and DELELE messages types.

+The headers are resend as it to the downstreams servers.

 The proxy is automatly configured with the proxy.yaml file found in the /helm/lbproxy directory.

 1.A.2 Code quality